The longer you wait, the harder it may be to deal with your child’s substance use

 “If I’m too tough, my daughter will push me away.
 I want her to like me.”

-Overcoming your own fears is an important step in getting help for your child.
+Overcoming your own fears is an important step in getting the help your child may need.
 Some parents feel that their children will push away if they are firm, set restrictions, or talk to them frankly about not using drugs or alcohol.
 But parenting is about setting boundaries in order to keep your child safe.

 For advice on setting clear boundaries with your children, read these tips.